 For centuries history was passed down by word of mouth, but with the development of writing in many civilisations, people came to rely on written documents for information about the past.

-We have over 500 oral histories in the Heritage Collections on Level 3 of the Central Library.
+We have over 500 oral histories in our collection.
 The topics are as diverse as architecture, immigrants, Hamilton suburbs, farming and the Hamilton Gardens.
 They are a wonderful source of information and really bring the subject alive, creating vivid and accurate pictures of our past.
-We also have several excellent books and magazines to help anyone interested in recording an oral history of their own.
-To find out more, contact us at email@example.com.
+We also have excellent reference material to help anyone interested in recording an oral history of their own.
+These are held on Level 3 of Central Library.

 We are working to include our Oral History collection on our Heritage Collections online, but if you can't find what you are looking for, please contact us using the form below.